-5.2 A target company often seeks amendments of a bidder's statement during the period between the date that the statement is served on the target and the date that the statement and offer are posted to offerees.
-A bidder must post its bidders' statement and offers to offerees within 14 to 28 days after the statement is served on the target.
-The most prevalent ground is that the disclosure in the statement is defective, but structural and procedural defects in the bid may also be raised.
+5.2 A target company often seeks amendments of a bidder's statement during the period between the date that the statement is served on the target and the date that the statement and offer are posted to target shareholders.
+A bidder must post its bidder's statement and offers to offerees within 14 to 28 days after the statement is served on the target.
+The most frequent ground on which the target seeks to restrain dispatch is that the disclosure in the statement is defective, but structural and procedural defects in the bid may also be raised.